mmakaay/esphome-xiaomi_bslamp2/doc/technical_details.md

 | LED 8         | 00001100 00000100 |
 | LED 9         | 00001100 00000010 |
 | LED 10        | 00001100 00000001 |

+LED 1 is the one closest to the power button.
+LED 10 is the one closest to the color button.

 **Reading events from the front panel**